hlibko/j-store/README.md

 The project follows a component-based architecture with dedicated pages for product listings, shopping cart, order management, and admin functionality for product imports.
 It's designed with best practices in mind, including comprehensive testing with Vitest and code quality tools like ESLint and Prettier.

-This frontend application serves as the user interface for the J-Store e-commerce platform, providing a seamless shopping experience.

 ## Available Scripts

 ### `start`